smallblue2/OptiFS/user_manual/user_manual.md

 #### 2.3.6 -save
 This flag allows you to choose where exactly you want persistent data to be stored.
 If not set, OptiFS provides a default location to store this data, and sets the permissions to `0700`.

+#### 2.3.7 -interval
+This flag allows the user to set an interval (in seconds).
+This interval sets the amount of time between saves of the persistent data.
+If not set explicitly by the user, the interval defaults to 30 seconds.

 ## 3. Sysadmin Operations